“Teaching children about the natural world should be treated as one of the most important events in their lives.” –Thomas Berry

 11. Use dry erase markers to draw trees, flowers, mountains, or the ocean on your windows.
 Change your nature scenery every week.

 12. Try sprouting different varieties of seeds in a moist paper towel to see how they germinate and grow.

 Encouraging Backyard Adventures

 13. Plant and maintain a garden.
-Let each child have his or her own section.
-He or she can choose which plants to grow and will be responsible for keeping it watered and weeded.
+Give each child his or her own section.
+He or she chooses which plants to grow and is responsible for keeping it watered and weeded.
 Even a porch or deck is big enough for a container garden.

 14. Use things from your yard that are edible.
 Show children why it’s great to grow your own food.

 15. Camp in your backyard.
 If it’s safe in your area, build a campfire, roast marshmallows, and observe the night sky.
 Tell stories, listen to crickets or other nature sounds, and notice the changes that take place from day to night: color, temperature, sounds, and more.